 - Feeling too emotionally, physically, or mentally exhausted by work

-- Not understanding the company’s policy for abandoning work, absenteeism, or unlimited time off
+- Not understanding the company’s policy for abandoning work, absenteeism, or unlimited PTO

 - Experiencing strife or conflict in the workplace